 Formula: Value = Net Operating Income รท Cap Rate

 For laundromats, cap rates typically range from 8% to 12%, depending on location, equipment age, and other factors.
+For a deeper comparison of all valuation methodologies โ including gross revenue multiples, SDE multiples, and replacement cost โ see our guide to what a laundromat is actually worth and how each method compares.

 2. Asset-Based Approach